CIA activities in Vietnam: Mixed covert action and intelligence collection

 Katrosh wanted Theiu and Ky to get along, so that "there would finally be political cohesion in South Vietnam" and ended up using the CIA as the main proponent to help make this happen.
 Eventually, Katrosh was successful in bringing the two together for the Lien Minh inauguration.
 Theiu did not want to be personally involved with the Lien Minh organizational activity.
 Bunker wanted Katrosh's help with pursuing him, so he was sending large sums of CIA money, in the amount of $400,000 to Katrosh.

 Neither the CIA nor the military really wanted Phoenix.
 A footnote to a report on the program may be more to the point than the main reportOn December 15 Secretary of Defense Melvin Laird met with George A. Carver, Jr., the DCI's Special Assistant for Vietnamese Affairs.
 In a December 15 memorandum to Helms, Carver stated that Laird was anxious to remove all U.S. military personnel from the PRU program, as were MACV commanding general Creighton Abrams and the Joint Chiefs of Staff.
 Laird admitted that his concerns were "political," and he wanted to avoid a flap over the PRU in which U.S. military personnel would be associated.
 Carver explained that recent steps had been taken to tighten controls over the program, curtail the operational involvement of U.S. military personnel, and shift the emphasis to intelligence collection from ambush or "elimination."
 Carver argued that the sudden removal of U.S. military personnel, who were already in the process of being gradually reduced, would be a mistake and would jeopardize the program.
 Laird agreed to reconsider his view.

-The main report gives the level of US involvement, showing the Phoenix personnel were primarily South Vietnamese.
+The main report gives the level of U.S. involvement, showing the Phoenix personnel were primarily South Vietnamese.
 The Provincial Reconnaissance Unit (PRU) Program in South Vietnam forms an investigative and paramilitary attack upon the covert communist apparatus in South Vietnam.
 PRU teams, currently totaling approximately 4,200 men, operate in 44 provinces of South Vietnam.
 PRU are based in their home areas and operate in teams of 15–20 men.
-They are presently advised and supported by 101 US military advisors and seven CIA personnel.
+They are presently advised and supported by 101 U.S. military advisors and seven CIA personnel.
 CIA funds the PRU and retains overall administrative control of the project for the U.S. Government.

 Reasons against continued CIA involvement included a concern, much like that raised during the Korean War, about diverting CIA from its national level to a tactical role: